Cybersecurity Trends and Insights

 • Focus: Protecting Controlled Unclassified Information (CUI).

 • Requirements: This level necessitates adherence to 110 practices aligned with NIST SP 800-171, which encompass risk assessments, incident response plans, and other critical security measures to enhance protection.
-Notably, automation can significantly reduce the typical duration for obtaining Level 2 certification from 6-12+ months, simplifying the regulatory process.
+Notably, automation can significantly reduce the typical duration for obtaining compliance from 6-12+ months, simplifying the regulatory process.
 Additionally, applying application allowlisting at this level is essential, as it proactively stops unauthorized software from running, thus decreasing vulnerabilities and assisting entities in meeting regulatory requirements.

 Level 3: Advanced Safeguarding